-All field trips will be evaluated according to policy by the principal and the superintendent's designee for approval of disapproval.
+• All field trips will be evaluated according to policy by the principal and the superintendent's designee for approval of disapproval.

 NOTE: All trips shall be described on the form entitled Field Trip Request.
-These forms are available in the principal's office and must be signed by the principal and the executive director of human resources/auxiliary services Assistant Superintendent of Operations.
+These forms are available in the principal's office and must be signed by the principal and the assistant superintendent of operations.